5 ASP.NET MVC Tips To Increase App Performance

 09 May.
 2016 Microsoft Solutions

-If you’re seeking to improve speed and performance for your ASP.NET MVC web or mobile app then start using the ASP.NET MVC best practices now.
+If you’re seeking to enhance speed and performance for your ASP.NET MVC web or mobile app, then opt for a dedicated .NET developer team that follows ASP.NET best practices to ultimately support the customers with their requirements.

 5 ASP.NET MVC Best Practices For High-Performance Applications

-Caching plays an important role in accelerating the ASP.NET MVC application development.
+- App Caching: Caching plays an important role in accelerating the ASP.NET application development.
 You can implement application caching while making a database call to retrieve records.
 So, if your website uses the cache feature, it downloads and saves the data in the cache when requested for the first time.
 The existing data will be processed faster upon the second request without downloading the data.

 Most of these ASP.NET MVC application performance improvements are code-specific.
 But they are easy to implement in order to make your mobile app and web application perform faster.